Women's Art Movement: Background

 Such movements had already been created in other countries, in which women artists looked at their position as women in society and their position as artists through a feminist framework.
-The visit by US feminist art critic Lucy Lippard in 1975 provided the immediate impetus for the creation of the new movement in Australia.
+The visit by U.S. feminist art critic Lucy Lippard in 1975 provided the immediate impetus for the creation of the new movement in Australia.
 She spoke to women-only groups in Melbourne and Adelaide about the creation of archives of women artists' work on photographic slides, known as slide registers, by a network of American women artists who called themselves the West-East Bag (WEB); the idea was to counteract their lack of showing in art galleries.

 Run as collectives, the groups facilitated consciousness-raising studio and exhibition workshops, aiming to analyse the political implications of personal experiences in visual art.
 Like their international counterparts, the groups used non-judgemental consciousness-raising (CR) methods which had grown from women's liberation movement.
 By the mid-1980s, the WAM was a highly respected art movement, both across Australia and worldwide.